-Adoption hours are from 10am to 5pm on Fridays and Saturdays, and from 10am to 4pm Mondays through Thursdays, and 10am to 1pm on Sundays.
-Nevada SPCA is closed for adoptions on these major holidays (Thanksgiving, Christmas, and Easter.
+Adoption hours are from 10am to 5pm on Fridays and Saturdays, and from 10am to 4pm Mondays through Thursdays, and closed on Sundays.
+Nevada SPCA is closed for adoptions on Thanksgiving & Christmas.
 The headquarters is located at 4800 W. Dewey Drive in Las Vegas.

-We always operate at full capacity, so every animal adopted frees up space and resources to bring another community animal in need into the safety of Nevada SPCA.
+We always operate at full capacity, so every animal adopted frees up space and resources to save another animal in need from our community.

-Besides those awaiting adoption, we have animals in the process of rehabilitation so that they too can be available for adoption in the future, and we exhaust all reasonable measures to help them become adoptable.
+Besides those awaiting adoption, we have animals in the process of medical & emotional rehabilitation that will soon be available for adoption in the future, and we exhaust all reasonable measures to help them become adoptable.
 At the time of rescue many animals have broken bones and other injuries, disease, emaciated bodies from starvation or neglect, birth defects, tumors and other growths, and more.
-Even more are bouncing back from cruelty and abuse, learning to trust people again.
+Even more are bouncing back from broken hearts, cruelty and abuse, learning to trust people again.

 There are no time limits for the animals at Nevada SPCA.

 We do not believe that any domesticated animals are inherently or incurably vicious.